Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 	    tiny.Synthesize.Random(𝑛) // Create a slice of 𝑛 random bits tiny.Synthesize.RandomPhrase(𝑛) // Create a phrase of 𝑛 random bytes tiny.Synthesize.RandomPhrase(𝑛, 4) // Create a phrase of 𝑛 random nibbles tiny.Synthesize.Pattern(𝑛, 1, 0, 1) // Create a phrase of 𝑛 bits that cycle through 1, 0, 1
-	    tiny.Synthesize.Ones(𝑛) // Create a phrase of 𝑛 1s
+	    tiny.Synthesize.Repeating(𝑥, 1, 0, 1) // Create a phrase of 1, 0, 1 repeated 𝑥 times

+    Synthesize.Point -

-        tiny.Synthesize.Midpoint(𝑛) // Create a phrase of a single one followed by zeros up to the provided width
+        tiny.Synthesize.Point.Light(𝑛) // Create a phrase of a single one followed by zeros up to the provided width tiny.Synthesize.Point.Mid(𝑛) // Create a phrase of a single one followed by zeros up to the provided width tiny.Synthesize.Point.Dark(𝑛) // Create a phrase of a single one followed by zeros up to the provided width tiny.Synthesize.Point.Diminishment(𝑚, 𝑛) // Synthesizes diminishment interval 𝑚 across an 𝑛-wide index
+        tiny.Synthesize.Point.Terminal(𝑝, 𝑛) // Synthesizes terminal point 𝑝 followed by zeros up to the provided width tiny.Synthesize.Point.Initial(𝑝, 𝑛) // Synthesizes initial point 𝑝 preceeded by zeros up to the provided width

     Analyze -
         NOTE: Much of this never matured past measurements as it wasn't necessary at those scales

 	    tiny.Analyze.HasPrefix(data, 1, 0) // Checks if the data starts with "10"
-	    tiny.Analyze.Average(phrase...) // Calculates the average value of all measurements in the phrase tiny.Analyze.Shade(measure) // Calculates metrics on the "darkness" of the measurement tiny.Analyze.Repetition(data, 1, 0) // Checks if the data is just repeating '1010101010...'
+	    tiny.Analyze.Average(measurements...) // Calculates the average value of the provided measurements tiny.Analyze.Shade(measurement) // Calculates metrics on the "darkness" of the measurement tiny.Analyze.Repetition(data, 1, 0) // Checks if the data is just repeating '1010101010...'

     To/From -